reshamas/reshamas.github.io/_posts/2018-05-09-resource-guide-for-women-in-data-science.md

 ## Organizations
 Below are various groups in the data and tech space.
 You can participate by:
 - subscribing to their newsletters
-- joining their Slack team, LinkedIn or Facebook group
+- joining discussions on their Slack team, LinkedIn or Facebook group, Twitter
-- joining a local chaper
+- joining a local chaper or meetup group
-- attending their talks and workshops (where applicable: hackathons, conferences)
+- attending their talks and workshops (where available: hackathons, conferences)
 - being an event speaker; giving a workshop
 - volunteering your time